-Any Key Stage 3 pupil is able to play football (under supervision) at morning break time and on a Monday, Tuesday or Wednesday lunch times if they wish to do so.
+Students receive a morning break and a lunch time break.
+Any Key Stage 3 student is able to play football (under supervision) at morning break time and at lunch times if they wish to do so.

 Lots of interschool sports events with other specialist schools are continually arranged

-Parents /Carers and Governors
+Parents and Carers